Shamu-0119/Shamu-0119/README.md

-I'm a Computer Science Student and passionate about technology.My expertise includes Python,HTML,MS Excel.
+I'm a Computer Science Student and passionate about technology.My expertise includes Python,HTML,MS Excel,Full Stack Web Development which includes java,MySQL,Frontend,JDBC,J2EE.

 <!---
 Shamu-0119/Shamu-0119 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.